HMS Kent (F78): 2011-2020

+In May 2020, Kent participated in a task group deployment to the Barents Sea above the Arctic Circle near Russia, with three U.S. Arleigh Burke-class destroyers.

 2021–present

 In 2021, Kent deployed to the Pacific as part of the Royal Navy's carrier strike group.

 On 14 October 2021, Kent visited Chattogram, Bangladesh as part of celebrations of 50 years of Bangladeshi independence.
 She departed Bangladesh on the 19 October.

 Cdr Jeremy "Jez" Brettell assumed command of Kent as her 14th and current Commanding Officer, relieving Cdr Matt J Sykes on 20 January 2022.

 In 2022, Kent spent 127 days at sea.
 In September 2023, the frigate was again tasked to escort HMS Queen Elizabeth during her "Operation FIREDRAKE" deployment in northern European waters.
 After some delay, the ship departed Portsmouth in late October.